Polo-Marie/bikesharing/README.md

 ### Trips by Gender by Weekday per Hour
 Observing this heatmap, both genders utilize the bikes primarily on weekdays, early mornings and evenings, but evenings are the most utilized times overall.
-This could suggest that in the evenings these bikes are sed both for workday commutes, errands, liesure, and exercise.
+This could suggest that in the evenings these bikes are used both for workday commutes, errands, liesure, and exercise.
 Men still dominate the usage overall over women.

 ![](Photos/Trips_by_Gender_WkD_Hr.png)